William Thornton

-He travelled widely in Europe and met Benjamin Franklin in Paris.
+He traveled widely in Europe and met Benjamin Franklin in Paris.
 In 1785 he returned to the family sugar plantation on the island of Tortola.
 The next year he moved to Philadelphia, which was an early seat of the U.S. government, and became a U.S. citizen.

 Although he had no formal training in architecture, in 1793 he submitted drawings in a competition for the design of the proposed U.S. Capitol building.
 President George Washington, after consulting with Secretary of State Thomas Jefferson, approved Thornton’s design.
 Thornton also designed other Washington, D.C., landmarks including the Octagon House and Tudor Place.